jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 You have successfully setup a new dedicated conference bridge number.

-## Exercise 7: Configure Call Queues and Auto Attendants
+## Exercise 7: Configure call queues and auto attendants

 ### Exercise Duration